S1oran/Gradient-descent/README.md

 # Gradient-descent
-Implementation of gradient descent algorithm in Python programming language
+Implementation of gradient descent algorithm for two variables in Python programming language